Parameter estimation for land-surface models using Neural Physics: Introduction

-A related class of differentiable but fully physics-based models have also been developed~\citep{Zhu2021, Bezgin2023, Chen2024}.
-One such training-free approach, called Neural Physics, capitalises on the equivalence between discretisation stencils and convolutional operators, allowing partial differential equations and their solvers to be expressed as the convolutional layers of neural networks with analytically determined weights.
-This formulation enables classical physical models to be implemented in a differentiable framework whilst remaining entirely physics-based.
-Neural Physics and the associated NN4PDEs code has been applied to a wide range of problems including single-phase flow benchmarks~\citep{Chen2024}, multiphase flow~\citep{Chen2024multiphase}, shallow water dynamics~\citep{Chen2024SWE} and applications in nuclear engineering~\citep{Phillips2023,Phillips2024}.
-NN4PDEs has several advantages over traditional codes.
-Firstly, NN4PDEs is platform agnostic as it runs on CPUs, GPUs and AI accelerators~\citep{CS3,GraphCore} without modification.
-Secondly, it has a state-of-the-art multigrid solver, exactly represented as a U-Net architecture~\citep{Chen2024,Chen2024multiphase,Phillips2023}, which requires no training and reduces the number of iterations needed for convergence compared with classical Jacobi-based schemes.
-Although not used in this work, the multigrid solver would reduce the computational burden in more complex LSMs.
-Thirdly, and most importantly in the present context, end-to-end differentiability of Neural Physics enables the computation of sensitivities of objective functions with respect to model parameters, allowing standard optimisation tools from machine-learning libraries to be used for parameter estimation.
 The NN4PDEs code has recently been used to determine the conductivity of the subsurface given a set of steady-state observations~\citep{Li2024}.
-Here, we extend this methodology to a transient application to determine the parameters of a land-surface model.
+Here, we extend Li et~al.'s methodology to a transient application to determine the parameters of a simple land-surface model, and to study whether a parameter can be uniquely determined from the observations (parameter identifiability), whether the effects of different parameters on the model response can be distinguished from one another (confounding) and whether many different parameter combinations result in similar parameter values (equifinality).
 Although developed independently, our proposed AI-enabled physics-based approach is similar to the NoahPy model which has been developed to improve the representation of permafrost in LSMs~\citep{Tian2026}.
 In that work, numerical discretisations are formulated as a recurrent neural network, enabling parameter estimation from observations at multiple soil depths.
 The model estimates four parameters using the Adam optimiser and was shown to converge more efficiently than traditional gradient-free optimisation methods.